 If you’re looking for the full Colombian contrast, explore the Caribbean beaches in the north, spend time in Colombia’s mountains and add Medellin to the list to complete your sights.

-So many people have told me that Colombian Spanish is the clearest Spanish, making Medellin one of the best places to study Spanish in Colombia.
+So many people have told me that Colombian Spanish is the clearest Spanish.

 Honestly?
 I find Colombian Spanish harder than most other Latin American countries…but that’s probably just me and my non-existent linguistic skills.